 Portland State University.
 Systems Science Ph.
-D. Program.
+D. Program

-Date of Award
+Date of Publication

 Doctor of Philosophy (Ph.D.) in Systems Science

 Electric power production -- Mathematical models

 Wakeland, Wayne William, "CHANCE: a probabilistic model for electrical energy planning" (1977).
 Dissertations and Theses.
 Paper 594.